iansebas/CarND-Advanced-Lane-Lines/README.md

     return src_w, dst_w
 ```

-The results in the original image and in the binary image are:
+The results in the original image and in the binary warped image are:

 ![alt text](./figures/source.jpg "source")
 ![alt text](./figures/warped.jpg "destination")